porterhq/porter/packages/porter/Readme.md

 ## Modules

-With the default setup, browser modules at `./components` folder is now accessible with `/path/to/file.js` or `/${pkg.name}/${pkg.version}/path/to/file.js`.
-Take [demo-cli](https://github.com/porterhq/porter/packages/demo-cli) for example, the file structure shall resemble that of below:
+With the default setup, browser modules at `./components` folder is now accessible with `/path/to/file.js`.
+Take [demo-cli](https://github.com/porterhq/porter/tree/master/packages/demo-cli) for example, the file structure shall resemble that of below:

 ```bash
 ➜  demo-cli git:(master) tree -L 2